 People often overestimate how much alcohol they can consume without becoming intoxicated.
 Lowering the legal limit could result in more people who have “one too many” drinks with dinner facing arrest.

 Evidence exists that suggests that any amount of alcohol can impair judgment and physical function.
 Determining the appropriate legal limit is a balancing act between the interests of businesses and consumers and the safety of drivers, pedestrians, cyclists and others on the roads.
-While a lower limit could result in fewer drunk driving crashes, it may also have economic and other consequences.
+While a lower limit could result in fewer car crashes, it may also have economic and other consequences.